Emma Marrone: 2019–2020: Fortuna, X-Factor Italia and acting debut

 Following the end of the Essere qui tour in March 2019, Emma travelled to Los Angeles to begin work on her next album.
 Describing the process, she said "I took my time, I experienced abroad and I opened my mind in a metropolis that is not your home", adding that this helped her understand who she is and what she wanted to do.
 On 6 September 2019, Emma released "Io sono bella" as the lead single from her sixth solo studio album Fortuna.
 The song was written by Vasco Rossi, Gaetano Curreri, Gerardo Pulli and Piero Romitelli and produced by Dardust.
 It was recorded at Speakeasy Studio in Los Angeles.
 An accompanying music video for the song was directed by Paolo Mannarino and uploaded to Emma's official YouTube channel on 9 September 2019.
 The song debuted and peaked at number 33 on the Italian singles chart.
 In October 2019, the song reached the top of the Italian airplay chart.
 Despite its success on radio and sales, the underperformance of "Io sono bella" on streaming services limited its chart performance, provoking a Twitter campaign in November 2019, with fans criticising Spotify for excluding the song from the platform's biggest playlists.

-On 20 September 2019, Emma announced that she would be taking a break due to health reasons, cancelling a concert set to take place in Malta on 4 October.
+On 20 September 2019, Emma announced that she would be taking a break for health reasons, cancelling a concert set to take place in Malta on 4 October.
 In her announcement on social media, she apologised to fans and promised to return stronger than she had been before.
 On 28 September, she said that she had left hospital, but needed further time to recover.